 - The amount of people who depended on the injured or deceased person’s support

-- Reliable witness statements or traffic cam footage which may establish fault
+- Reliable witness statements, dash cam footage, or traffic cam footage which may establish fault

 Punitive damages are not awarded for all personal injury cases.
 When awarded, the intent is punishing the at-fault party for willful endangerment and extreme negligence.
 For example, a drunk driving accident victim who suffered catastrophic injuries may receive punitive damages from the negligent driver.